fantin-mesny/amapec/README.md

 ### Dependencies

-We recommend installing amapec with `mamba`, using the file environment.yml:
+We recommend installing amapec dependencies with `mamba`, using the file environment.yml:
 ```
 mamba env create -f environment.yml
 ```